 - Replace the batteries

-- If the blue light flashes, go ahead and replace the back plate (be very careful not to pinch any cables when re-assembling)
+- If the blue light flashes from the back of the sensor within 30 seconds, go ahead and replace the back plate (be very careful not to pinch any cables when re-assembling)

 - If it doesn't flash - let us know! (probably not a bad idea to screw the back on to keep the components safe in the meanwhile)